paralin/goscript/compliance/COMPLIANCE.md

 1. test_name.go - the Go code to convert to TypeScript
 2. test_name.gs.ts - the generated TypeScript code, created automatically on test run
-3. expected.log - the expected output from running the .gs.ts
+3. expected.log - the expected output from running the .gs.ts, created automatically on first test run

 ## Covered Go Language Constructs